Coffeelot/cw-racingapp/README.md

  - Modify old tracks
  - List your own tracks

+### GPS settings
+At the bottom left corner there's a cog wheel.
+Clicking this brings up the options menu (more stuff to come).
+But here you can toggle using the GPS route and the style of it.

 ### Track Curation
 Our idea with this feature is to allow admins to flag a track as "DONE".
 The track can no longer be edited.
 Additional features of curated tracks might be only allowing participation money to be paid out on those tracks, for example.